-Troy Hunt got his DB from a site named Raidforums.
+Troy Hunt got his database from a site named Raidforums.
 The user that published the data in raid forums just happened to stumble across it in Mega.nz, a known cloud file storage and sharing platform (Figure 1).
 The original post is dated January 7, 2019.
 But that user wasn’t the source of the collection, they just passed along a mega.nz link which was originally published by a user named Sanix.

 Figure 1: Raidforums Post